iron-io/docs/partner_docs/heroku_mq.md

-IronMQ is a massively scalable messaging queue that makes it easy for you to keep a resilient and synchronised message-passing system in the cloud, between any number of clients, without server set-up or maintenance.
-It makes managing data and event flow within your application simple.
+IronMQ is a massively scalable, hosted message queue.
+It makes managing data and event flow within your application simple, with support for multiple clients and a managed environment that frees you from needing to manage servers, allowing you to focus on your application instead.

 ## Getting Started

 It's quick and easy to get IronMQ set up and running on Heroku.
-You just need to install the IronMQ add-on for Heroku.
-You can do this with the `heroku` command:
+You just need to install the IronMQ addon; you can do this with the `heroku` command:

     :::term
-    $ heroku addons:add iron_mq:rust
+    $ heroku addons:add iron_mq:developer
     -----> Adding iron_mq to cold-winter-5462... done, v10 (free)

-This will add the starter level add-on for IronMQ, which will let you test the add-on and play around a bit.
-There are [other levels](http://addons.heroku.com/iron_mq) of the add-on, as well.
+This will add the developer level addon for IronMQ, which will let you test the addon and play around a bit.
+There are [other levels](http://addons.heroku.com/iron_mq) of the addon, as well.

-## Configuration
+## Language Support

 IronMQ has clients for [a lot of languages](http://dev.iron.io/mq/libraries/), and you can always use [the REST API](http://dev.iron.io/mq/reference/api/) (or write your own!).
 This means your existing Heroku stack should work without any changes.

-The remainder of this article will be using the Ruby library, but all of the libraries have analagous calls (that should be well-documented).
+## Ruby

 We're going to need to install the Ruby gem, for development purposes: